s-oluwade/space-facts-devops-deployment-documentation/README.md

+# Space Facts Application

-Space facts is a microservice application about ...
+Space facts is a microservice web application for space facts.
+It was built in python with the Flask framework.
+It comprises of the following 5 microservices:
+1. moon-service
+2. planet-service
+3. star-service
+4. aggregator-service
+5. client-service

 Deployed in Kubernetes via an EKS cluster